onkelbeh/HomeAssistantRepository/README.md

 | Main | https://git.edevau.net/onkelbeh/HomeAssistantRepository | https://git.edevau.net/onkelbeh/HomeAssistantRepository.git |
 | Mirror | https://github.com/onkelbeh/HomeAssistantRepository |  https://github.com/onkelbeh/HomeAssistantRepository.git |

-Sorry, due to technical reasons, I currently cannot offer ssh access to my git server.
+Sorry, due to technical reasons, I currently cannot offer public ssh access to my git server.

 Sure, you can submit **issues** and **pull requests** on both sites, but I prefer them on my own server (requires registration).

 ## Installation on Python 3.7 or Python 3.8
 Since Python 3.7 is default target since 05/2020, installation is very easy now.

 But, **before** installing on 3.7, please think about using 3.8, this will save you the migration from 3.7 -> 3.8.
-And, as my first test show, you will notice a slight improvement in performance.
-For using 3.8, simply increase all version numbers in the manual below by 1.
+And, as my first test show, you will notice an appreciable improvement in frontend performance.
+For using 3.8, simply increase all version numbers in the manual below by 1 :-)

-First add the Overlay to `/etc/portage/repos.conf/homeassistant.conf`, make sure **not to interfere** with your main Gentoo repo, which is at `/usr/portage/gentoo` in my boxes, because I _always_ have more than one repo active by default. others use `/usr/local/portage/homeassistant`
+First add the Overlay to `/etc/portage/repos.conf/homeassistant.conf`, make sure **not to interfere** with your main Gentoo repo, which is at `/usr/portage/gentoo` in my boxes, because I _always_ have more than one repo active by default.
+Others use `/usr/local/portage/homeassistant`
 ```
 [HomeAssistantRepository]
 location = /usr/portage/homeassistant